Presentation of The National Laboratory in the frame of nEUres workshops activity

 The project’s National Laboratory activities are directly linked to the development of the project’s intellectual outputs.
 The structure of the project will be responsible for their individual tasks as defined in the project proposal.

-This reported statement is prepared by Aleksandar Shuleski, a Senior Officer, youth educator in Youth Alexis that collected the main points and recommendations coming out of the discussions during the workshop.
+This reported statement is prepared by Aleksandar Shuleski, an Executive Director, youth educator in Youth Alexis that collected the main points and recommendations coming out of the discussions during the workshop.